Death anniversary: Korea

 In Korea, ancestor worship ceremonies are referred to by the generic term jerye (제례/祭禮).
 Notable examples of jerye include Munmyo jerye and Jongmyo jerye, which are performed periodically each year for venerated Confucian scholars and kings of ancient times, respectively.

 The ceremony held on the anniversary of a family member's death is called gije (기제/忌祭), and is celebrated by families as a private ceremony.
 For such occasions, the women of the family traditionally prepare an elaborate set of dishes, including tteok, jeon, jeok, and so forth.

 Philippines

-In the Philippines, the funeral is only one part of an elaborate mourning tradition.
-For nine days after the funeral has taken place, novena prayers are offered in a practice called pasiyam (although some start the practice the night after the death).
-It is also customary for another service to be given on the fortieth day after the death, as it is traditionally believed that the souls of the dead wander the Earth for forty days.
+In the Philippines, the funeral is only part of an elaborate mourning tradition.
+After the death or the funeral has taken place, novena prayers are offered for nine days, called the pasiyám.
+It is also customary for another service to be held on the fortieth day after the death, as a tradition arose the souls of the dead wander the Earth for forty days.